ArshiaRx/Computer-Science-II/README.md

-# CCPS209
-Computer Science II
+# CCPS109 - Computer Science I
+* The language used in the projects is Java.
+* This Course is taken in Fall 2021 at chang school by Muhammad Naeem Irfan.